brian-watkins/esbehavior/packages/bdvp/README.md

 BDVP is a framework for producing documentation that works.

-Use BDVP to write *documents* that describe the expected behaviors of your program.
+Use BDVP to describe the *behaviors* of your program.
-Each document consists of one or more *examples* that together illustrate the behavior you want to describe.
+Each behavior consists of one or more *examples* that together illustrate what you want to describe.
 Each example consists of some *conditions* and some *effects*.
-BDVP runs each example and generates a report that indicates which example were valid and which were invalid.
+BDVP runs each example and generates a report that indicates which examples were valid and which were invalid.

 ### BDVP sounds like a test framework.
 Why do we need another test framework?